-Under the annual contract with the WV State Police (WVSP), the issue of 'bias' has been part of the annual contract.
-The document indicates that the State Police inspection team member will not in any way forward any information regarding inspection schedules to any individual retailer or business associate during the entire inspection period.
-The Superintendent signs the agreement and each Trooper, Youth Inspector, and Adult Coordinator is provided a copy of their respective protocol.
+Under the annual contract with the WV State Police (WVSP), the issue of 'Bias" has been part of the annual contract.
+The document indicates that the WV State Police inspection team member will not in any way forward any information regarding inspection schedules to an individual retailer or business associate during the entire inspection period.
+The WVSP Superintendent signs the Agreement, and each WV State Trooper, Youth Inspector and Adult Coordinator is provided a copy of their respective protocols.
 Additionally, the Youth Inspector signs a Participant Agreement that states that they understand that any information they collect or observe while completing the inspections will be kept confidential to the extent that the law allows.

-d.
-Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.)

-- Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
-Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year?
+- d.
+Which one of the following best describes the level of enforcement of state youth and young adult access to tobacco laws carried out in your state?
+(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth and young adult tobacco access law(s) in the last year?

 f.
-What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
+What additional activities are conducted in your state to support enforcement and compliance with state youth and young adult tobacco access law(s)?
 (Check all that apply and briefly describe each activity in the text boxes below each activity.)